 I’ve seen an overall improvement in my quality of life.

 I was previously coming from the United States where my healthcare costs were sky-high as a solo entrepreneur.
-Now, living abroad my healthcare coverage costs have severely declined, and pair that with SafetyWing digital nomad health insurance, and I’m just as covered as I was in the United States working for a firm with high-quality, bankable insurance.
+Now, living abroad my healthcare coverage costs have severely declined, and pair that with SafetyWing digital nomad health insurance.
+I’m just as covered as I was in the United States working for a firm with high-quality, bankable insurance.

 See Related: Best Digital Nomad Insurance